Methodology

 Histometrics relies on configured data providers, database availability, and scheduled ingestion readiness.
 A ticker being present in the registry does not guarantee every dataset is live at the same time.

-Advisor judgment still sits above the workflow.
+Advisor judgment still sits above the software.
 The product prepares research context and deliverable structure, but it does not eliminate the need for review before any recommendation is shared with a client.